 While a little slower than flying, traveling to Nice via train is straightforward and direct, offering a scenic entrance along the Côte d'Azur.
 The fastest option is the direct high-speed TGV, which departs Paris Gare de Lyon and arrives at Nice Ville station in just under 6 hours.

 Travelers have the choice of budget OuiGo or the more deluxe InOui trains—the latter's higher price comes with no baggage limit, a buffet car, and free wifi.

 Choosing a seat on the right side of the train offers the best vantage point for picturesque views; the last 2 hours of the route skirt the coast along the Riviera as the train approaches Nice.

-Gare de Lyon station is located in southeast-central Paris, within a 30-minute taxi, metro, or bus ride of most areas.
+Gare de Lyon station is located in southeast-central Paris, within a 30-minute taxi, metro, or bus ride from most areas.
 Nice Ville is an easy 20-minute walk from Vieux Ville and the beach.

 By Rental Car

 Duration: 9 hours

 The fastest way to drive from Paris to Nice follows major high-speed autoroutes and takes about 9 hours.
 Driving out of Paris can be stressful, and the major highways aren't particularly scenic, so the train is a better choice unless you're looking to slow down and break the drive up into multiple days.

 The most direct route follows the A7 autoroute due south, turning east near Aix-en-Provence on the A8, which cuts across southern Provence and the Var region before reaching Nice.
 It's a journey best taken in multiple steps, with Lyon as a prime stopover spot at almost exactly halfway.